 Restorative Flood Response

 In the first phase of our Restorative Flood Response efforts, the Council organized community meetings and site visits following the major storm event in January 2011.
-The initial community meeting involved presentations from guest speakers (slides and background information can be found here) and was followed by visits to neighborhoods impacted by recent storms.
+The initial community meeting involved presentations from guest speakers and was followed by visits to neighborhoods impacted by recent storms.

 With assistance from technical experts in geomorphology, engineering, and restoration design, Restorative Flood Response participants explored potential actions that would restore floodplain processes and enhance habitat conditions for wild fish, while simultaneously reducing future erosion and channel migration risk.
 Restorative Flood Response Phase I emphasized that floodplain connection, habitat diversity, large wood log jams and other features of restoration can also reduce risk for homeowners and infrastructure.
 Additionally, these community meetings emphasized a need for collaborative efforts between adjacent landowners, recognizing that habitat restoration on a larger scale can benefit individuals.